-Some Common Formality Levels and Delivery Modes
+Some Common Solutions and Modes

-Many training developers will not consider formality level and delivery modes separately.
-Their thinking may go directly to approaches that include both decisions (and perhaps a specific Learning Strategy as well).
+Many training developers will not consider learning solutions and delivery modes separately.
+Their thinking may go directly to approaches that include both decisions.
 This can be limiting, but it can also be expedient.
 The list below includes some such approaches categorized under the Formal and Informal/Semi-formal categories.